Program-Understanding/suns-dataset/control_flow_recovery/auburn_sok_benchmarks/indirect_calls/anonymous_functions/state.md

 ### Nested2

-- Ghidra and angr fail (may need to fix addressing) icx puts addresses in like the 400000 range
+- Ghidra Solve
+- angr 2/3

 ### More_Ifs

+- Ghidra Solve
-- Ghidra and angr fail (may need to fix addressing)
+- angr 2/4

 ### More_Ifs PE

-- Ghidra and angr fail (may need to fix addressing)
+- Ghidra and angr fail (need to fix addressing)

 ### Nested3 PE

-- Ghidra and angr fail (may need to fix addressing)
+- Ghidra and angr fail (need to fix addressing)